jeremycherfas/user/pages/03.blog/monthly-report-2024-07/item.md

 ### Goals

 Six posts, not too shabby for a month in which I was mostly doing nothing.
-Continued progress on redesigning ETP theme from scratch, but now of course I want to do the same for this site, wityh the additional aim of making it more efficient.
+Continued progress on redesigning ETP theme from scratch, but now of course I want to do the same for this site, with the additional aim of making it more efficient.

 ### Niggles